Lockheed F-104 Starfighter: Ground attack

+Air-to-air Combat

 On 4 December 1971, a Folland Gnat and Sukhoi Su-7 were shot down after they confronted a formation of two PAF Starfighters attacking the Amritsar radar.

 On 8 December, an F-104 piloted by Flight Lieutenant Manzoor Bokhari intercepted a Canberra bomber and shot it down.

 On 10 December, an F-104 flown by Wing Commander Arif Iqbal shot down an Indian Navy Bréguet 1050 Alizé while attacking the Okha Port.

 On the morning of 12 December, the first direct air-to-air combat engagement between an F-104 and a MiG-21 took place when OC No. 9 Squadron, Middlecoat along with his wingman Tariq Habib while performing airstrikes on the IAF's Jamnagar Airbase were bounced by two Indian MiG-21FLs of the No. 47 Squadron.
 While the F-104 formation was returning to Pakistani territory, one of the MiG-21s fired a K-13 missile at Mervyn's F-104.
 Though he managed to dodge it with evasive maneuvers, a second missile was fired at a range of 300 meters this time hitting his Starfighter.
 Middlecoat was seen ejecting over the Gulf of Kutch however the Indian vessels dispatched to capture him claimed he was never found.
 The PAF initially declared him MIA but was later declared KIA and posthumously awarded a Bar to Sitara-e-Jurat.

 The second F-104 loss occurred several days later on 17 December when a pair of Jordanian loaned Starfighters on combat air patrol near Hyderabad intercepted two MiG-21s which had intruded Pakistani airspace.
 The wingman, Flight Lieutenant Samad Ali Changezi engaged one of the MiG-21s and managed to get behind its tail.
 Unknown to him the second MiG-21 had sneaked up behind him and had fired a K-13 missile which had missed.
 His leader tried warning him but to no avail.
 As Changezi was about to shoot the MiG-21 down, a second K-13 was fired by the pursuing IAF MiG-21 which slammed into his F-104.
 The Starfighter went down over Mirpur Khas along with its pilot.
 Changezi was posthumously awarded the Sitara-e-Jurat in honor of his wartime service.

 The IAF also claims two additional PAF Starfighter kills that same day including Squadron Leader Rashid Bhatti's Starfighter.
 However, the PAF said he returned without damage to Masroor AFB.